hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 blood <- data.frame(ID, blood_levels)
 ```

 Not all individuals with blood samples have associated behavioral information.
-Using the `_join` family of functions, there are many different options available for joining the two data frames.
+Using the `_join` family of functions, let's practice the different options for joining the two data frames.

 To join only the IDs present in both data frames, we could use the `inner_join()` function: